codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-push-bank-transactions.md

 To push bank transactions for a `connected` source bank account, make the following requests to the Codat API.
 All push requests are asynchronous.
 Bank feeds transactions are sent to Xero immediately, not on a schedule.

-1. Post the bank transactions using the [Create bank transactions](/accounting-api#/operations/create-bank-transactions) endpoint:
+1. Post the bank transactions using the [POST /push/bankAccounts/<ACCOUNT_ID>/bankTransactions](/accounting-api#/operations/create-bank-transactions) endpoint:

    ```http title="Create bank transactions"
    POST https://api.codat.io/companies/<COMPANY_ID>/connections/<CONNECTION_ID>/push/bankAccounts/<ACCOUNT_ID>/bankTransactions
    ```

-   For the `ACCOUNT_ID`, supply the ID of a `connected` source bank account (returned from `GET /connectionInfo/BankFeedAccounts`).
+   For the `ACCOUNT_ID`, supply the ID of a `connected` source bank account (returned from the `GET /connectionInfo/BankFeedAccounts` request).

    ```json title="Example request body (all fields are required)"
    {